shakiurrashidshifat/Building-a-Resilient-Digital-Future-CSE455-Cyber-Law-Assignment/README.md

+# Assignment Title:
+## "Building a Resilient Digital Future: Proposing Legal Reforms for Cyber Law in Bangladesh Based on Leading Global Examples"
 ### 1. Introduction
 Bangladesh is undergoing a rapid digital transformation, integrating technology into key sectors such as finance, education, governance, and commerce.
 The “Digital Bangladesh” initiative has accelerated internet usage, mobile connectivity, and e-governance, making cyberspace a critical national asset.